Gilmok/XPattern/readme.txt

 XPATTERN GUIDE
 ===================================
 XPattern is used to find and replace elements and attributes in XML documents.
 To use XPattern, simply make an XPattern object with the Xml node or document you wish to perform find and/or replacement operations on.
-See the code in XPatternTest to see how this is done.
+See the code in XPatternTest.java to see how this is done.
 ===================================

 FINDING ELEMENTS